 When the last Labour Government were elected, Rachael moved back into health to represent over 100,000 health workers and has been leading the campaign ever since to protect our NHS.
 Over the years she has stood up for working people to ensure that they get treated fairly at work.

-In Parliament, Rachael works hard for her constituents in York, campaigning for a progressive Living Wage, skilled jobs, a sustainable city, affordable housing and to integrate health and social care.
+In Parliament, Rachael works hard for her constituents in York, campaigning for a Real Living Wage, skilled jobs, a sustainable city, affordable housing and to integrate health and social care.

-Rachael Maskell is a Shadow Transport Minister and the Labour and Co-operative MP for York Central
+Rachael Maskell is the MP for York Central